Azasakhe/Netflix/Expert-settings.md

 ### ESN / Widevine settings
 Open a window to show and change ESN and Widevine settings.

+- Change ESN<br/>
-- Change ESN: allow to change ESN for some Android problematic devices.
+Allow you to change ESN by specifing the ESN of your certified device.
+Can be useful for some problematic android devices.
+Do not change it if not really needed.

+- Reset<br/>
+Reset the current ESN, useful if you have previously changed ESN or settings.

-- Save system info: Save device system infos to a file to allow developers investigate on problems.
+- Save system info<br/>
+Save your device system info in to a file, to allow developers investigate on problems.

-- Force security level: On Android L1 device, this allow to force Widevine L3.
-Usually useful for non-certificated devices.
+- Widevine - Force security level<br/>
+Allow to force Widevine L3 on a declared L1 device.
+This may be useful for non-certified devices, that cause impossibility to playback videos, so with no pictures or when there is an error raised as `Request failed validation during key exchange` or `This title is not available to watch instantly`.<br/>
+When you enable it:
+  - If you get this error `Request failed validation during key exchange`, means that _you can not use your device with Netflix add-on_.
+  - And you can play videos, you will be limited to _SD quality_ only, so there is no way to get 1080p or 4k.

 ### Enable debug logging
 Allow the addon to print to Kodi log file all information to help developers investigate on problems.